MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 }
 ````

-In this code, we have declared a function named `execute`, which takes a context of type WasmAccessValidatorContext as parameter,
+With this code, we declare a function named `execute`, which takes a context of type WasmAccessValidatorContext as parameter,
 and which returns an object of type WasmAccessValidatorResponse.
 Now, let's add the check of the foo header.

 ````rust